About the Greater Good Science Center

 We have pursued this mission through the following activities, which are supported by people like you:

-The GGSC Education Program provides regular coverage of new trends in social-emotional learning and contemplative practice in education and focuses on fostering the well-being of students, teachers, and school leaders.
-It also runs an annual Summer Institute for Educators, which equips education professionals with social-emotional learning tools that benefit both students and teachers, and cultivate a positive school climate.
+The GGSC Education Program supports the well-being of students, teachers, and school leaders through a variety of activities, including Greater Good Education articles that cover new trends in social-emotional learning and contemplative practice in education.
+The program also runs an annual Summer Institute for Educators, which equips education professionals with social-emotional learning tools that benefit themselves and their students, and cultivate a positive school climate.

-GGSC events bring together leading scientists, educators, and members of the public to discuss concrete strategies for promoting the greater good.
-Most recently, our Science of a Meaningful Life seminar series has included presentations by luminaries like Paul Ekman, Jon Kabat-Zinn, Barbara Fredrickson, and Philip Zimbardo, many of which can be watched in our video archive.
+GGSC Events bring together leading scientists, educators, and members of the public to discuss concrete strategies for promoting the greater good.
+Our Science of a Meaningful Life seminar series has included presentations by luminaries like Paul Ekman, Jon Kabat-Zinn, Barbara Fredrickson, and Philip Zimbardo, many of which can be watched in our video archive.

 Our Core Beliefs